WATCH Szaferman Lakind P.I. Group Leadership discuss legal experience and the firm.

 Our Personal Injury Practice

-With over 30 years of experience as personal injury lawyers in NJ, Szaferman Lakind understands the difficulties our clients often face and we have the tools to help.
+With over 30 years of experience as Personal Injury Lawyers in NJ, Szaferman Lakind understands the difficulties our clients face and we have the tools to help.
 When an individual suffers a physical or psychological injury as a result of the negligence or wrongdoing of another, the result can be devastating physically, financially and emotionally to the victim and to his or her entire family.
 Working with doctors, engineers, medical economists, life care planners and other professionals and experts, the Szaferman PI Group builds your unique case to maximize your recovery from your losses.

 If you have been hurt on the job, you have rights that you need to know.
 Whether you have been placed out of work, you are uncertain about the medical treatment you are receiving or if you fear your injuries may prevent you from performing your job again, the anxiety that accompanies a work-related injury can be overwhelming.
 The Szaferman Lakind Workers Compensation Group is equipped to answer all of your questions and handle your workplace injury claim.

 Recognized Leaders and Innovators

-Our personal injury lawyers have been recognized as certified civil trial lawyers, Best Lawyers, SuperLawyers™ and have taught members of the bar about various aspects of personal injury litigation and insurance.
+Our personal injury lawyers have been recognized as certified civil trial lawyers, Best Lawyers, SuperLawyers™ and regularly teach members of the bar about various aspects of personal injury litigation, insurance and ethics.

 BRIAN HEYESEY SECURES $250,000 SETTLEMENT IN AUTO COLLISION CASE